-My brother and I shared a best friend when we were little – Steve VanWinkle – he’s a great guy.
-I have a million memories with him and his parents always had the best snacks.
+My brother and I shared a best friend when we were little, Steve VanWinkle.
+He’s a great guy.
+I have a million memories with him as well as a little inside knowledge.
+That being, his parents always had the best snacks.
 Pringles, Burritos, these local tacos called Tino’s Tacos…they were the bomb.
-It was a well-known neighborhood fact that when his parents were at work, his place was THE house to snack.
-Games were at at our house, we had the giant yard- snack time and food, however were at his place.
+It was a well-known neighborhood fact that when his parents were at work, his place was the house to snack.
+Games were at our house because we had the giant yard but snack time, treats, food?
+They were at his place.

-Because his parents were at work in the summer it was a local rule that we didn’t have to knock to go in, just come on in – so we’d rush in, quickly run to his room and get his Dog all riled up and then raid the cupboards and fridge.
+Because his parents were at work in the summer it was an understood rule that we didn’t have to knock to enter, just “come on in!”
+So, we’d rush in, quickly run to his room and get his Dog all riled up then promptly raid the cupboards and fridge.

 The weird part (aside from making his dog pee and thinking that was the highest form of humor) was that the snacks at his place always tasted better.
 My parents had snacks too.
-It’s not like the only place we’d find Bugles was at Steve’s place but for some reason, it just was better at his place.
+It’s not like the only place we’d find Bugles was at Steve’s place but for some reason, it just was better over there.
 I’d eat anything.
-Imitation Crabs sticks by the ½ dozen.
-Mystery Dips in Tupperware, whatever was there.
+Imitation Crabs sticks by the dozen, girl scout cookies, Mystery Dips in Tupperware, anything I could get at.
 Looking back, just the exploration into a stranger’s cupboards was half the fun.
-It was like the treasure hunt being as fun as the jewels at the end.
+It was like the “Goonies” movie, where the treasure hunt was as much the experience as the jewels and treasure.

-So, it should come as no surprise that when Dr. Tower, Dr. Salazar, Cameron and I were looking through our shelves and drawers at the clinic today and ran into our massage therapists’ secret stash we were like kids again.
-Other People’s Food is just plain, BETTER.
+So, it should come as no surprise that when Dr. Tower, Dr. Salazar, Cameron, and I were looking through our shelves and drawers at the clinic today and ran into our massage therapists’ secret stash we were like kids again.
+Other People’s Food (OPF) is just plain… BETTER.
 I don’t know why.
 It just is.
-We giggled like little kids as we vacuumed down her Sun Chips and DUDE?!
-Have you tried Cookie Butter yet?!
-Damn if there wasn’t an entire bag of shelled pistachios.
-I mean the challenging work was even done for us.
+We giggled like little kids as we vacuumed down her Sun Chips and dude?!
+Have you tried Cookie Butter yet?
+Insane!
+There was even an entire bag of shelled pistachios.
+I mean, the challenging work was even done for us.

-I mentioned to my buddy Cameron the idea of Other People’s Food or OPF as we’ve come to call it just straight up tastes better and through a mouthful of pistachios he told me, “Of coursh it doesh, everybodysh knowsh that.”
+I mentioned to my buddy Cameron the idea of OPF as we’ve come to call it and how it just straight up, tastes better.
+Through a mouthful of pistachios he told me, “Of coursh it doesh… everybody knowsh that.”

 I hadn’t realized this was an actual “life fact” before now and I was rather shocked.